npat-efault/picocom/picocom.1.md

 :   Defines the character that will make picocom enter command-mode
     (see description above).
 If **x** is given, then **C-x** will make picocom enter command mode.
+See also the **--no-escape** option.
 (Default: **a**)

 **--no-escape** | **-n**

 :   Disables the escape character.
 Picocom will never enter
     command-mode if this option is enabled.
-To exit picocom, either close its standard input, or send it the TERM or INT signal.
+To exit picocom, you must either close its standard input, or send it the TERM or INT signal.
 (Default: Disabled).

 **--echo** | **-c**